 As part of this process, we'd advise you to revisit your personal value system.
 Ask yourself a few probing questions about your larger framework and worldview.
 Do you have any idea where you came from, where you're going, and what your life is all about?
 Do you sense some kind of deficit in your life?
 Is that why this relationship meant so much to you?
 If so, are you aware of anything – something larger than you or your lover – that might be able to fill the gap?
 That's a subject we'd love to discuss with you if you'd be willing to give us a chance.

-If you think it might be helpful to talk these issues over at greater length with a member of our staff, we'd like to invite you to call Focus on the Family's Counseling Department at your own convenience.
-Our counselors are available to speak with you at this number.
+If you think it might be helpful to talk these issues over at greater length with a member of our staff, we invite you to call Focus on the Family's Counseling department.